valensupport/valensupport.github.io/pages/customer_specific_apis.md

    Inputs:

 ##### The response section
-   A list of all possible http return codes the content for each return code.
+   The response section contains a list of all possible http return codes the content for each return code.

    The most common response is a return code of 200, representing a successful transaction.
 The stucture of any response follows the following format:
    Inputs: ( note that we return all of the inputs that were passed in the request )